miradel51/Self_Supervised_CWS/README.md

         ```
         python cut.py
         ```
-     - Convert the both the training file and test file using the aforementioned script into the same format as EMNLP2020.
+     - Convert both the training file and test file into the same format as EMNLP2020.
 The digits are converted into '0', and the alphabets are converted into 'X'.

         > Convert the training file:
         ```